French Apple Pie

 4. To use the frozen pie crust, thaw it in the refrigerator for several hours or overnight.
 Thawing at room temperature can cause condensation to form as the crust warms, especially if it was frozen.
 This moisture can seep into the crust, making it soggy, particularly at the base.
 Thawing in the fridge allows the crust to warm slowly, reducing condensation and keeping it crisp.

 You don’t want to cut up the apples in advance, but you can mix up the custard a day before baking the pie.
-It has raw eggs in it, so you don’t want to prepare too far ahead of time.
+It has raw eggs in it, so you don’t want to prepare it too far ahead of time.

 Troubleshooting